learn-co-curriculum/js-quotes-practice/README.md

   ```

 * Submitting the form creates a new quote and adds it to the list of quotes
   without having to refresh the page.
 Pessimistic rendering is reccommended.
+Make a Post Request to `http://localhost:3000/quotes`.

 * Clicking the delete button should delete the respective quote from the
   API and remove it from the page without having to refresh.
-Make a Delete Request to `http://localhost:3000/quotes/:id`
+Make a Delete Request to `http://localhost:3000/quotes/:id`.

 ## Extend Your Learning